How long does it take to successfully execute a business idea? Ari Meisel believes it only takes one day.

 They shouldn’t be afraid of it.
 Anybody should be able to write a book, and there’s so many tools out there now.

-We love Book in a Box.
-This wa my second book with them.
+We love Scribe Writing.
+This was my second book with them.
 But you can get things ghost written.
 There’s no reason not to get a book out, and a lot of people have some sort of knowledge I think that can benefit the world that they should be sharing.

 How can our listeners connect with you?